bubbleboy14/cantools/README.md

 end-to-end web application, and these files therefore cannot be symlinked into your new project.
 In these cases, indicate --cantools_path (the path to the cloned cantools repository on your computer), and everything should work fine.

+Generally speaking, one should clone the cantools github repository, 'setup.py install' it (for the 'ct' commands), and then run 'setup.py develop', which will point 'cantools' at your cloned cantools repo and keep the package up to date as you periodically 'git pull' the latest version.
+Similarly, plugins should be kept in 'develop' mode, as they also will generally have non-python files of consequence.

+In most cases, the developer won't have to pay much attention to this stuff, because initializing or refreshing a project will automatically install any necessary plugins that aren't already present.
+Similarly, the --update flag pulls down the latest versions of cantools and all managed plugins.
+Thus, plugins are dealt with under the hood without any need for the developer to know or do anything beyond 'ctinit -r'.

 ## ctstart